LedgerHQ/exchange-sdk/ERROR.md

 ```

 ## Error objects

 The ExchangeSDK can throw differents kind of errors:

-  * ExchangeError: generic exchange error
+- ExchangeError: generic exchange error
-  * NotEnoughFunds: if the user has not enough funds to start the swap transaction
+- NotEnoughFunds: if the user has not enough funds to start the swap transaction
-  * NonceStepError: if an error occurred during the *nonce* generation
+- NonceStepError: if an error occurred during the _nonce_ generation
-  * PayloadStepError: if an error occurred during the payload retrieve flow (communication with Ledger and the Provider backends)
+- PayloadStepError: if an error occurred during the payload retrieve flow (communication with Ledger and the Provider backends)
-  * SignatureStepError: if an error occured during the signature flow
+- SignatureStepError: if an error occured during the signature flow
-  * ListAccountError: unable to retrieve account list
+- ListAccountError: unable to retrieve account list
-  * ListCurrencyError: unable to retrieve list currency
+- ListCurrencyError: unable to retrieve list currency
-  * UnknownAccountError: unable to find from/to account in user account/currency list
+- UnknownAccountError: unable to find from/to account in user account/currency list
-  * CancelStepError: cancel backend swap call is failing
+- CancelStepError: cancel backend swap call is failing
-  * ConfirmStepError: confirm backend swap call is failing
+- ConfirmStepError: confirm backend swap call is failing
+- PayinExtraIdError: transactions sometimes require an extra identifier to successfully process a transaction.
+This identifier is known as payinExtraId in our system.
+For XLM (Stellar Lumens) a `memoValue` required for transaction reference.
+For XRP, a destination `tag` is needed to identify the recipient in shared wallets.

-All those errors (except *NotEnoughFunds*) embed the root error/cause.
+All those errors (except _NotEnoughFunds_) embed the root error/cause.

 ## Contributors

 For more details on the whole error flow, with details on Ledger Live, go to the [dedicated confluence page](https://ledgerhq.atlassian.net/wiki/spaces/PTX/pages/4144530320/Errors).